 The lease premises have been used for Navy operations since 1955.
-This use generally excludes the public and the area is surrounded by the Silver Strand Training Complex, which also prevents public access to the area for safety and security reasons.
+This use generally excludes the public, and the area is surrounded by the Silver Strand Training Complex, which also prevents public access to the area for safety and security reasons.
 Public use would create a security risk for the Navy and a safety risk for the public.
 Despite the general exclusion of the public from the proposed lease premises, the public benefits from the Navy's use of the tidelands for military training, and the tidelands are uniquely suited for this training.
-Therefore, a lease authorizing the Navy's continued use of tidelands for the Silver Strand Training Complex North is consistent with the Public Trust Doctrine.
+Therefore, a lease authorizing the Navy's continued use of tidelands for the Silver Strand Training Complex North is in the best interest of the State.